manasanoolu7/Data_Science_Projects/README.md

 ## Problem Definition

-Car Price Analysis is most demanded project under machine learning to predict the cost based on many factors like engine type, used/new, year etc.
+Car Price Prediction is most demanded project under machine learning to predict the cost based on many factors like engine type, used/new, year etc.
 In this data, we will see how other features depend on price by analysing through feature engineering and models.

 ## Objectives